phamduc0110/YouTubeDownloader-AHK/README.md

   Check the download progress on the opened command prompt window.
   ```
 ### Future Scope

-* Adding a proper GUI to the application.
+* Adding option to select quality of video and audio.

-* Adding option to download audio only (.mp3 format)
+* Adding GUI showing download progress.

-* Adding option to select quality of videos.
+* Improving GUI of application.

 ### Built With